We've created new versions of traditional tales especially for language learners, teachers, and anyone who enjoys a nice story.

 Aletta is also good at talking about herself in the first-person plural in order to sound professional.

-If you have any questions or problems at all, just drop us a line.
+If you have technical questions/problems, you can check out our support area.
+Any other questions or problems, just drop us a line.
 You'll get a genuine human-person response**

 Alternatively, you can direct your snail-mail to: